ArifADS/Curriculo/README.md

 - Led development of Glovo’s internal qCommerce app
 - Migrated legacy apps to modular Swift architectures
 - Passionate about clean code, product thinking, and scalability
+- Currently building VamosApp, a SwiftUI + Supabase product showcasing iOS +26 technologies and design.

 ## About Me

 I am a seasoned iOS engineer with over a decade of experience, ranging from Objective-C and UIKit to modern SwiftUI and async/await.
 I started my programming journey with AutoIt and quickly transitioned into mobile development, building my first app — Beisbol Hoy — in 2013.
 Since then, I've contributed to various impactful products across multiple domains, from consumer-facing marketplaces to internal enterprise tools.

-My freelance work in Panama led to full-time roles where I specialized in complex integrations like Bluetooth, geolocation, and fiscal printing.
+My freelance work led to full-time roles where I specialized in complex integrations like Bluetooth, geolocation, and fiscal printing.
 Notably, I developed a robust iOS Point of Sale system (Invu POS) integrated with Raspberry Pi for hardware control.
-After moving to Spain, I worked on scaling grocery and qCommerce apps, leading initiatives to modernize legacy codebases and implement SwiftUI architectures.
+After moving to Spain, I worked on scaling grocery and qCommerce apps like Lola Market and Glovo, leading initiatives to modernize legacy codebases and implement SwiftUI architectures.

 I thrive in fast-paced environments, and currently focused on scalable SwiftUI architecture, performance and modularization, I value clean and maintainable code, and enjoy collaborating across disciplines to create seamless product experiences.

 ## Job Experience

+### VamosApp – Independent iOS Product (July 2025 – Present)
+* Designing and developing VamosApp, a modern trip-management and bill-splitting app built from the ground up for iOS 26.
+* Implementing the full experience in SwiftUI, including custom navigation, transitions, gestures, and SwiftData persistence.
+* Building a scalable backend using Supabase with real-time sync, RLS-secured data models, and Sign in with Apple authentication.
+* Driving the entire product lifecycle — from UX prototyping and architecture to release planning — to validate consumer demand through rapid iteration.

 ### Glovo (January 2023 - June 2025)
 * Built and maintained iOS apps for both internal operations and Glovo's customer-facing platform